em3ndez/tiny-web-server/README.md

                 console.error('WebSocket error:', error);
             }
         }
         example();
     </script>
 </body>
 </html>
 ```

-In this example, a JavaScript version of `TinyWeb.SocketClient` (`TinyWeb.JavaScriptSocketClient`) is created in
+In this example, a JavaScript version of `TinyWeb.SocketClient` (via `TinyWeb.JavaScriptSocketClient` Jav class) is created in
 JavaScript to connect to a WebSocket server running on `localhost` at port 8081.
 The client waits for the
-connection to open, sends a message to the `/chat` path, and displays the response received from the server in
+connection to open, sends a message to the `/messenger/chatback` path, and displays the response received from the server in the browser (html code not shown).
-the browser.

 **Making the JavaScript WebSocket Client available to webapps**